NorCHK/bioinformatics/README.md

 ---

 ## Collaborators:
-This project was developed in collaboration with [LeilaKFZ], who contributed to the analysis and construction of phylogenetic trees for the project.
+This project was developed in collaboration with @LeilaKFZ, who contributed to the analysis and construction of phylogenetic trees for the project.

 ---